|Covert Ranch News

 The rangeland in LaSalle County serves the dual function of livestock production and habitat for various kinds of wildlife.
 The basic habitat requirements for any wildlife population are food, cover and water, each one abundant on the ranch.
 Much research has been done on the food habits and nutritional requirements of the white tailed deer.
 The native rangelands of South Texas provide excellent habitat for meeting the dietary needs of a deer population.
 Deer require a diet of approximately 16 percent protein plus various minerals and energy to be well nourished.
 Deer are selective foragers, preferring to feed on a wide variety of plants rather than a few specific ones.
 The leaves, twigs and fruit of woody brush species, along with weeds and forbs, make up the bulk of their diet.
 Small amounts of grass may be taken seasonally.

-Photo of Captain Charles Betts Covert, pilot and B-17 Squadron Commander after crash landing in England in 1943 in the lead plane, Cotton Eyed Joe, digitally colored.
+Photo of Major Charles Betts Covert, pilot and B-17 Squadron Commander after crash landing in England in 1943 in the lead plane, Cotton Eyed Joe, digitally colored.

 A photo of Dr. Covert with the Baroness Di Portanova, in Houston, Texas, c.
 1970.

 We recently had an 1893 photograph digitally colored of the Grand Champion All-Breed Bull, "Bismarck", a red polled, and 4 cows, purchased by Doctor Covert's great grandfather, Maxmillian Krueger, at the 1893 Chicago World's Fair, which succeeded the Paris World's Fair for which the Eiffel Tower was erected.